Kotlin/kotlinx-knit/README.md

     -->

 Directives look like HTML comments, so their contents are not visible when the markdown is rendered by regular tools.
-Specific makrdown pattern and directives supported by Knit are explained in the [Features](#features) section.
+Specific markup patterns and directives supported by Knit are explained in the [Features](#features) section.
 For inclusion of directives into Kotlin source (`.kt`/`.kts`) files see the [Kotlin Source Comments](#kotlin-source-comments) section.